bliotti/five-n-one/stage-3.md

 })
 ```

-We can run tests using the following command
+We can run tests using the following command:

 ``` bash
 CI=true yarn test
 ```

 ## Challenge

+** DO NOT COPY AND PASTE CODE !!**

 Create SET Action Creators for: